benjamonnguyen/Pomomo/README.md

 >End session

 >**countdown \<duration> \[title] \[audio_alert]**\
->Start a countdown which sends a pinned message with a timer that updates in real time\
+>Start a countdown which sends a pinned message with a timer that updates in real time.\
->You can also set a custom title and disable the audio alert (Default values are "Countdown" and True)
+>You can also set a custom title and disable the audio alert (Default values are "Countdown" and True).

 >**edit \<pomodoro> \[short_break] \[long_break] \[interval]**\
 >Continue session with new settings